FIRST FLIGHT HELPS BARDA TRANSFORM HEALTH SECURITY

 2) Examples of In-Kind cost-sharing:

 Note: These cost elements may be partially shared, fully shared, or a combination of both.
-A cost share does not have to apply to just 1 cost element.
+A cost share does not have to apply to a single cost element.

 3) The proposed cost-share may be funded, or provided, by a third party.

 This includes federal funding; however the funding may only be applied to the proposed work/project.

 4) Any resulting contract will state the Total Project Value (Government share vs. Offeror share).

 How the Offeror funds, or provides, its share is strictly on the onus of the Offeror.
 The Government is concerned with the work being completed and the deliverables being received in a timely, successful manner.

 Note from First Flight: Cost Share in a support letter can be contingent upon a DRIVe award.

 Thank you!
 First Flight’s DRIVe Health Security Accelerator is funded by the Biomedical Advanced Research and Development Authority (BARDA) in the HHS Office of the Assistant Secretary for Preparedness and Response (ASPR).